Support and Survivorship for Breast Cancer

 Arm Pain after Axillary Lymph Node Dissection

-During some surgeries, there is a chance that a certain nerve will be damaged.
+During an axillary lymph node dissection there is a chance that a certain nerve will be damaged.
 This nerve is called the intercostobrachial nerve (ICBN).
 Damage to this nerve can cause arm pain that is not due to lymphedema.

 Breast Cancer: Myths & Facts